MatthewK100000/RatingsModel/README.md

 This tool helps infer the answer to that question!
 At a high level, RatingsModel smoothes the observed counts with a multinomial distribution and calculates the probability that the sampled counts for the (observed) highest voted category are greater than the sampled counts of all the other categories, assuming the event of assigning and aggregating ratings is repeated "in alternate, independent universes" with the same (or about the same) frequencies[^1].
 One minus this probability is the p-value of the test with a null hypothesis that there are no significant differences.

-[^1]: that is, ratings given on an individual level are "drawn out of a box" with those frequencies.
+[^1]: That is, ratings given on an individual level are "drawn out of a box" with those frequencies.

 ## Details on Usage and Implementation
 For situations where the total number of responses is low, the observed proportions for each category will be crude approximations, therefore a Dirichlet prior (which is conjugate to the Multinomial distribution) on the proportions may be imposed to regularize those approximations, adding noise to the proportions for each hypothetical event where individual ratings are assigned and aggregated.
 You do this by using the monte carlo version of the test ``monte_carlo_test``, a monte carlo approximation of the p-value, with ``sample_from_prop_prior = True``.